ClickCease

 BMW

-According to Consumer Reports, the recall includes 50,404 vehicles including 3 Series, 5 Series, and 7 Series cars as well as X3 and X5 SUVs.
-The vehicles involved are equipped with an exhaust gas recirculation (EGR) module with an integrated cooler, which is a part of the emission-reduction equipment.
+BMW is recalling certain diesel cars and SUVs from the 2013 to 2018 model years because of a potential fire risk.
+According to Consumer Reports, the recall includes 50,404 vehicles, including 3 Series, 5 Series, and 7 Series cars as well as X3 and X5 SUVs.
+The emission-reduction equipment includes an exhaust gas recirculation (EGR) module with an integrated cooler in the vehicles involved.

-Details of the Recall
+Details of the BMW Recall

 Vehicle Fire Risk

 Due to their nature, all vehicles can carry a fire risk.
-It can be extremely frightening to suddenly see your vehicle catch fire or to even see smoke coming from your vehicle.
+It can be extremely frightening to see your vehicle catch fire suddenly or even to see smoke coming from your vehicle.
 If this happens as you’re driving, the first step is to pull over as quickly as it is safe to do so.
 Use your turn signal to make your way to a safe location off the road such as a breakdown lane or a rest stop.
 Once you have stopped, turn off the engine and get everyone out of the car.
 Move everyone at least 100 feet away from the burning car and well away from the traffic, and call 911.

 Source: https://www.consumerreports.org/car-recalls-defects/bmw-recalls-cars-and-suvs-due-to-fire-risk-a7622678572/